tombenke/wsgw/README.md

     wsgw server -f -n nats:localhost:4222 -i "IN1,IN2,IN3" -o "OUT1,OUT2"
 ```

+__Note:__ The `wsgw server` mode is useful for having a standalone WebSocket server mostly during development.
+If you need a fully functional web server, with content service, authentication, and so on,
+then use [easer](https://www.npmjs.com/package/easer) that delivers all these features to you,
+including the `wsgw server` mode features as well.

 ### Run in client mode

 #### Run as a message consumer